 Future Value of Deflecting Palm

 Even before the bannings and major metagame shifts, Deflecting Palm had a 5x foil multiplier when it comes to price - with non-foils at about 50 cents vs $2.50 for foils.
 Modern sideboard cards have a funny way of driving up foil prices.
 Naya Burn and similar decks are so popular that even one or two foil copies coming off the market still goes a long way in price growth.
-By late 2017, non-foil Deflecting Palm is around $1.50 and foils are pushing $5.
+By late 2017, non-foil Deflecting Palm would pass $1.50 and foils pushed $5.

 While I wouldn't recommend hoarding every Deflecting Palm you can find, keeping a few in your collection is a good move.
 While it’s not good against every deck, if you’re already throwing a lot of burn spells around, you never know when you might need those last few points of damage to win the game.